jamierpond/premium-silence/README.md

 ## Can I see some examples?

-Lots of people have used Pamplejuce as their starting place for their private plugin projects.
+Lots of people have used PremiumSilence as their starting place for their private plugin projects.

 Two amazing public examples (complete with signed binaries) are: